Hello Skaters, in today’s article I will be going over how to completely customize a pair of roller skates right for you.

 - Is more advanced (not for beginners)

-Finally wheels this is by far one of the most important parts of any skate.
+Finally, come the roller skate wheels.
+This is by far one of the most important parts of any skate.
 Wheels are very personalized so you need to know where you are going to be skating.

 I will go over the pros and cons of each type of wheel.